-Social media plays a huge role in influencing the purchasing decisions of millennial men and women since so many of us are actively engaging with influencers, brands, and our own network of friends and family online.
-Through Facebook & Instagram’s advanced targeting capabilities, as well as through the brand and influencers that we follow, we are being bombarded with a bevy of products in our feeds.
+Social media plays a huge role in influencing the purchasing decisions of millennial men and women.
+Many of us are actively engaging with influencers, brands, and our own network of friends and family online.

-Recognizing the way social media impacts what we buy and how we interact with brands, I thought I’d share the products that Facebook/Instagram “made me buy”.
-If you are interested to read the products that Facebook and Instagram have encouraged me to purchase, then please keep on reading.
+Recognizing the way social media impacts what we buy and how we interact with brands, I decided to share the products that social media influenced me to buy.

 Urban Decay – Naked On the Run

-When I saw the limited edition Naked On the Run Palette was being released, I knew I had to have it.
-I found out about the release organically, on the UD Facebook page because Facebook hadn’t yet tweaked the site’s algorithm to hide the bulk of brands’ organic content.
-(In this case, organic means, posted without paid support.
-Unless deleted by the brand at a later time, this content remains on the brand’s feed.)
+When I saw the limited edition Naked On the Run Palette was being released, I had to have it.
+I found out about the release on the Urban Decay Facebook page.

 The Naked on the Run palette came with five eyeshadows, a very orange bronzer, bright pink blush, and a sparkly highlighter.
-Additionally, a lipgloss in Sesso and an eyeliner were included.
+Additionally, the palette included the Sesso lipgloss and an eyeliner.

 Urban Decay x Gwen Stefani Palette

-Again – UD was my makeup vice, so I needed to have the Gwen Stefani Palette when I saw the brand post about it on Facebook.
+Again, Urban Decay was my makeup vice.
+I needed to have the Gwen Stefani Palette when I saw the brand post about it on Facebook.
 Again, like the Naked on the Run palette, I used this only for several months after I received it as a gift ($58.00 USD).
 Most of the shadows have barely been used.

 The majority of the colors in this palette are light and neutral.
-However, I am in love with the color Punk – a deep brownish plum color, which is why I kept this product for so long.
+However, I am in love with the color Punk – a deep brownish plum color.
+Punk is the reason why I kept this product for so long.
 Recently, while looking at the UD website, I discovered that Punk was released as a single shadow, so I plan on purchasing this as a single since I decluttered this palette earlier this year.

 Outdoor Voices Leggings & Clothing

-Unlike the aforementioned products, I found out about Outdoor Voices through an Instagram ad served to me this year.
-Outdoor Voices is still a relatively new activewear company known for their color blocked women’s leggings.
-As a brand, they are most comparable to LuLulemon and Athleta, but they don’t yet have the physical retail footprint of the two women’s athleisure powerhouses.
+Unlike the aforementioned products, I discovered Outdoor Voices through an Instagram ad served.
+Outdoor Voices is a relatively new activewear company known for their color blocked women’s leggings.
+As a brand, Outdoor Voices is most comparable to LuLulemon or Athleta.

-I like the leggings and t-shirt that I purchased this year and am likely to purchase again.
-However, I was unsure of my size, so my leggings are slightly too large for me, but I couldn’t be bothered to return them for a smaller size.
-Despite the trends to buy online, I still prefer buying clothing from physical retail stores.
+I like the leggings and t-shirt that I purchased this year.
+I am likely to purchase from the brand again.
+I was unsure of my size, so my leggings are slightly too large for me, but I couldn’t be bothered to return them for a smaller size.

 BONUS: Brands I Discovered on Facebook & Instagram